Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and you get an easy to learn GUI design alternative to WIMP
 that you can start using right away.

-## Recommended IDEs, building wxWidgets and EngageIDE for your dev platform
+## Recommended IDEs, building wxWidgets and EngageIDE
 EngageIDE is implemented in a single file EngageIDE.cpp
 that uses the wxWidgets cross-platform app design libraries.
 To build it you first have to download and build the wxWidgets libraries